-The district governors (if selected) scheduled for each of the years of the three-year term for the DRFC chair will jointly select the DRFC chair.
+The district governors scheduled for each of the years of the three-year term for the DRFC chair will jointly select the DRFC chair.
+If the governor scheduled for the third-year of the DRFC term has not been elected yet, the other two governors may jointly select the DRFC chair and the third-year governor must accept and abide by this decision.
 This selection should take place and be reported by the district governor-elect no later than 31 December before taking office on 1 July of the following calendar year.
+However, if neither the second nor the third year governor has been selected, the DRFC selection must wait until either the second or the third year governor can jointly agree with the first-year governor on the DRFC selection and the third governor not yet elected must agree to abide by the selection.
 The district Rotary Foundation committee chair must have significant knowledge of, commitment to, and experience with Rotary Foundation activities.
 Districts will not have access to the District Designated Fund until the DRFC chair is appointed.